emard/esp32s3-ptp/README.md

 on windows 10 it works the same.

-on linux MTP is handled by libmtp while PTP is handled by libgphoto2, so MTP browsing, write, delete works but reading files doesn't work.
+on linux MTP is handled by libmtp while PTP is handled by libgphoto2

+from linux gnome MTP browsing, write, delete works but reading files doesn't work.
 Attept to read file from gnome reports
 "Errno 95 Operation Not Supported".

+It is because gnome tries to open USB device from gphoto2 while same device is already claimed by MTP.

 Getting debug logs from linux gnome